Amnesty International says will close Hong Kong offices over security law | DW | 25.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The rights group says a security law imposed by Beijing is stopping it from working freely in Hong Kong.
-It said the law posed a threat to its staff.
+It also said the law poses a threat to its staff.

 "Hong Kong has long been an ideal regional base for international civil society organizations, but the recent targeting of local human rights and trade union groups signals an intensification of the authorities' campaign to rid the city of all dissenting voices," the statement went on.
 "It is increasingly difficult for us to keep operating in such an unstable environment."

-Amnesty said its Hong Kong office dealing with human rights and campaigns in the city would close on October 31 and its second office tasked with research and advocacy work across East and Southeast Asia and the Pacific would be shuttered "by the end of 2021."
+Amnesty said its Hong Kong officeaddressing human rights and campaigns in the city would close on October 31, and that its second office — tasked with research and advocacy work across east and Southeast Asia and the Pacific — would be shuttered "by the end of 2021."

-The national security law, which was introduced in Hong Kong in the wake of 2019 pro-democracy protests in the former British colony, provides for harsh penalties for any person or body guilty in China's eyes of secession, subversion, collusion with foreign forces or terrorism.
+The national security law, which was introduced in Hong Kong in the wake of 2019 pro-democracy protests in the former British colony, imposes harsh penalties on any person or body guilty in China's eyes of secession, subversion, collusion with foreign forces or terrorism.

-More than 70 people, many of them prominent pro-democary activists, have already been charged under the law.
+More than 70 people, many of them prominent pro-democracy activists, have already been charged under the law.

 Since the law was introduced, numerous civil society groups have disbanded to avoid being investigated by authorities on allegations of being subversive.